Mini-Fellowship in Movement Disorders

 To fill in the gap in sub-specialty education where it exists internationally.

-For further inquiries Email: firstname.lastname@example.org with Subject ‘MD Course’.
+For further inquiries please email: email@example.com with Subject ‘MD Course’.

 We are looking for ambassadors we can be proud of.
 Over the last years we selected 12-20 participants with 90% overall successful completion rate.
 This year we are limiting our cohort to 12 but may re-visit this number.

-You can fill out a Registration form at any time of the year if you are interested in being invited for the next years batch for consideration.
-We invite applications every year April 1st to 30th of April.
-We select applicants by May 15th and the course formally starts June 1st of each year.
+You can fill out a Registration form at any time of the year.
+Kindly fill out the form if you are interested in being invited for the next years batch for consideration.
+We will start reaching out to potential candidates on April 1 of each year by reviewing the applicants registered, and invite applications (next batch will be April 1, 2021).
+Final selection of candidates will be by May 15 of each year (next one is May 15, 2021).
+Please register at any time to notify us of your interest.
+A full application and required documents will be requested closer to the 2020 start date.
+The course formally starts June 1 of each year.

 This is an innovative and pioneering work in teaching methodology.
 Blended learning means a blend of self-directed learning, online interaction, formative feedback and face to face skills development.
 Participants will have online education and interactive guidance with feedback every week, required tasks and assignments to be submitted online, providing them complete freedom on when to do them, where to do them and how to do them.
 This 6 months long online guided interactive education may be followed by a Visiting Scholars Program at UNMC Department of Neurological Sciences at participant’s choice with additional fees for that program.